ShreckYe/asynchttpserver/README.md

 This library allows Java applications to easily receive HTTP requests, process them, and send back HTTP responses asynchronously.
 It's built on top of [Netty](https://netty.io/) and supports Java 8 and above.
 ## Features
 1. Direct integration into your Java project.
+No Java EE framework required.
 1. High performance with the power of [Netty](https://netty.io/) and Java NIO.
 2. Very lightweight with almost zero overhead.
 3. Suitable for building simple application services, user content services, and public API services.